ema948/README/README.md

 ###

 <p align="left">I've always been fascinated by the power that lies within data.
 The ability to extract valuable insights, uncover patterns and make informed decisions is what drew me into the world of data.
-As a passionate data enthusiast, I've embarked on a learning adventure to deepen my understanding and proficiency in analysing data</p>
+As a passionate data enthusiast, I've embarked on a learning adventure to deepen my understanding and proficiency in data analytics </p>

 ###